Package Inclusion Policy and Guidance

 The ContentDB admin reserves the right to remove packages for any reason, including ones not covered by this document, and to ban users who abuse this service.

-Mature content is permitted providing that it is labelled correctly.
-See Content Flags.
+Other mature content is permitted providing that it is labelled with the applicable content warning.

 Adding non-player facing mods, such as libraries and server tools, is perfectly fine and encouraged.
-ContentDB isn't just for player-facing things, and adding libraries allows them to be installed when a mod depends on it.
+ContentDB isn't just for player-facing things and adding libraries allows Luanti to automatically install dependencies.

 A package uses a name when it has that name or contains a mod that uses that name.